jertel/vuegraf/README.md

 detailedDataEnabled: true
 ```

-For every datapoint a tag is stored in influx for the type of measurement
+For every datapoint a tag is stored in InfluxDB for the type of measurement

 - `detailed = True` represents backfilled per-second data that is optionally queried from Emporia once every hour.
 - `detailed = False` represents the per-minute average data that is collected every minute.
 - `detailed = Hour` represents the data summarized in hours
-- `detailed - Day` represents a single data point to summarize the entire day
+- `detailed = Day` represents a single data point to summarize the entire day

 When building graphs that show a sum of the energy usage, be sure to only include the correct detail tag, otherwise your summed values will be higher than expected.
 Detailed data will take more time for the graphs to query due to the extra data involved.
 If you want to have a chart that shows daily data over a long period or even a full year, use the `detailed = Day` tag.
-If you are running this on a small server, you might want to look at setting a RETENTION POLICY on influx to remove minute or second data over time. i.e. keep only 30 days fo second data.
+If you are running this on a small server, you might want to look at setting a RETENTION POLICY on your InfluxDB bucket to remove minute or second data over time.
+For example, it will reduce storage needs if you retain only 30 days of per-_second_ data.

 ## Vue Utility Connect Energy Monitor